amirhajibabaei/AutoForce/theforce/cl/README.md

 For this, we have introduced the `rattle` tag which disturbs the atoms at the initial state.
 The default value is `rattle=0.0`.

+If hydrogen is present in the system, faster kinetic damping (smaller `tdamp`) may be needed, at least in the beginning of training.
+In general faster damping leads to smoother training.

 #### Parameters for structure relaxation (file=`ARGS`)
 The parameters for structure relaxation (minimization of forces)